soroushmbk/orleans-simple-app/README.md

 # orleans-simple-app
-this is simple orleans client and host application
+this is simple orleans client and host application, i also add kubernetes manifests for deploying both client and host